In the dark days after 9/11, it may have been necessary to detain dangerous terrorists outside the war zone and outside the United States.

 The U.S. Senate should seize the chance to take a big step toward finally shutting down the prison.
 As soon as this week, senators will vote on a defense spending bill that would give President Barack Obama long-needed flexibility to begin transferring the 164 detainees still being held, including 84 already cleared for release as low-level security risks.

 Added to the measure by the Senate Armed Services Committee, the Guantánamo provisions come with plenty of safeguards.
-They would:• Send detainees to foreign countries if they are no longer a threat, if a court orders their transfer, or if they are acquitted or have completed their sentences.
+They would:

 Human rights groups say these are the most far-reaching changes to Guantánamo considered by Congress since 2010, when it severely restricted transfers out of the prison.
 The advocates are cautiously optimistic that if the Senate passes the bill, the Guantánamo provisions would survive negotiations with the Republican House, which passed a defense bill with the old restrictions.